MLA Rising Stars

 - An estimated time commitment of 8-12 hours per month.

-- Attendance at MLA'17 in Seattle to meet program members and fellow Stars is encouraged, but optional.
+- Attendance at MLA'18 in Atlanta to meet program members and fellow Rising Stars is encouraged, but optional.

-- Attendance at MLA'18 in Atlanta to present your achievements is required.
+- Attendance at MLA'19 in Chicago to present your achievements is required.

 Rising Star Applications